The Department of Botany’s graduate program has one admission cycle per year.

 Applications are due by December 15, for fall admission of the following year.

-1. Documents to be sent to UH Office of Graduate Education are described online at:
+1. Primary documents to be sent to UH Office of Graduate Division are described online at:

 These may be submitted online or as paper copy.

-- b) Statement of Objectives (2 page maximum, 12 pt font and single spaced), which should include the following:
+- A Statement of Objectives (2 page maximum, 12 pt font and single spaced), which should include the following:

 - A clear explanation of research interests with proposed hypotheses or research questions

 - A statement indicating why you have chosen to apply to the Department of Botany at the University of Hawaii

 - An indication of having contacted one or more UH Botany faculty members to discuss potential projects.
 Please note that students will not be accepted into the graduate program unless a faculty member agrees to serve as an advisor.

 - Curriculum Vita